 The same logic applies to markets.
 The company with the fastest OODA loop—the one that observes competitive moves first, orients them into strategy quickest, decides and acts while others are still planning—compounds an edge over time.
 They're not necessarily smarter or bigger.
 They're just faster.

 This is why private equity firms increasingly use scenario simulation, outside-in competitive intelligence, and predictive analytics as core value creation levers.
-Funds that integrate intelligence into their deal workflow and portfolio strategy consistently outperform those relying on gut and relationships alone.
-They're essentially shortening their OODA loop.
+The aim is to shorten the decision loop without turning the work into unsupported certainty.

 Why Intelligence Sits on the Shelf: Failure Modes